-cout<<" Study material for class XI"; : this statement prints the sequence of string " Study material forclass XI" into this output stream i..e on monitor.
+cout<<" Computer Science for Class XI"; : this statement prints the sequence of string " Computer Science for Class XI" into this output stream i.e. on monitor.

 Every statement in the block will be terminated by a semicolon (;) which specifies compiler the end of statement.